8 days / 7 nights

-Depart your hotel for a 1.5 hour drive across the Isthmus towards Colon for a cultural visit an Embera indigenous village on the shores of the Gatun River.
-You will board a motorized piragua (dugout canoe) and travel up through lush forest to the community.
-Along the river you may be able to spot Little Blue and Green Heron, Great Egret, Anhingas, Neotropical Cormorant, Amazon, Ringed, and Green Kingfishers, along with Keel-billed Toucans and Ospreys flying above.
-At the Embera village you will be greeted with dancing and music.
+Depart your hotel for a 1.5-hour drive across the Isthmus towards Colon for a cultural visit to an Embera indigenous village on the shores of the Gatun River.
+You will board a motorized piragua (dugout canoe) and travel up through the lush forest to the community.
+Along the river, you may be able to spot Little Blue and Green Heron, Great Egret, Anhingas, Neotropical Cormorant, Amazon, Ringed, and Green Kingfishers, along with Keel-billed Toucans and Ospreys flying above.
+At the Embera village, you will be greeted with dancing and music.
 You will learn about Embera customs and their relationship with nature.
 There will be handcrafts available for sale and you will have a chance to be painted with the traditional jagua, a natural dye the Embera use to adorn their bodies.
 Enjoy lunch a traditional lunch prepared by the indigenous women which usually consists of fried fish and plantains, accompanied by fresh fruits and snacks.

 The return to Panama City will be on the Trans-Isthmian train.
 The railway follows a similar route as the original train built to transport 49ers coming from the East coast of the United States across the Isthmus to continue their journey by boat to California during the Gold Rush.
 The route was diverted when Gatun Lake was formed to give way to the Panama Canal.
-After a 1-hour train ride you will be transferred to your city hotel early evening.
+After a 1-hour train ride, you will be transferred to your city hotel early evening.

 Night at the TRYP PANAMA CENTRO HOTEL - EL CANGREJO (BLD)